 Fully Developed Claim (FDC): This is where you have all the evidence (ie medical records/etc) to fully support your claim and the FDC is an expedited process that bypasses the Standard Claim process.

-This short Youtube video explains the difference of a FDC vs. Standard Claim:
+This short YouTube video explains the difference of a FDC vs. Standard Claim:

 VA's Fully Developed Claims Program: The Fastest Way to Get Your Compensation Claim Processed

-Great theSITREP Fully Developed Claim Youtube Video:
+Great theSITREP Fully Developed Claim YouTube Video:

 Filing a Claim for VA Service-Connection? | Fully Developed Claim | VA Disability | theSITREP